SirZeck/javascript-oop-project/README.md

 ##javascript-oop-projects
--projects made after learning the concept of objects in javascript.
+projects made after learning the concept of objects in javascript.